-Building Access Points: Owing to the protection of the building façade, wind conditions in the vicinity of the building access points serving the proposed development are predicted to be suitable for sitting during the summer, becoming suitable for standing, or better, during the winter.
+Building Access Points: Owing to the protection of the building façade, wind conditions in the vicinity of the commercial access points serving the proposed development along the east elevation are predicted to be suitable for sitting throughout the year.
+Conditions in the vicinity of the primary residential entrance are predicted to be suitable for mostly sitting during the summer and standing during the winter.
+Conditions in the vicinity of the secondary access points serving the proposed development are predicted to be suitable for mostly sitting during the summer and a mix of sitting and standing during the winter.
 The noted conditions are considered acceptable.